 2005 – 2013

 In 2005, a new wordmark was introduced, differing from all previous ones with its strict geometric shape.
 It uses a futuristic font with straight and symmetrical letters.
 The most notable are the uppercase “A” s without horizontal strokes.
 Glyphs touch but do not merge as before.
 The color became silver-gray with a green tint.
-The emblem appears shiny due to the uneven gradient divided diagonally into light and dark parts.
+The emblem appears shiny due to its uneven gradient, which is divided diagonally into light and dark parts.
 This version appeared in the Mario Kart DS game.

 2013 – today